Installing BDsensor-m-m

 Slow down the second homing Z speed

-#define Z_PROBE_FEEDRATE_SLOW (Z_PROBE_FEEDRATE_FAST / 16)Here, we must slow down the bump homing speed and Z homing speed because the endstop readings from the BDsensor-m process are not as real-time as a normal endstop.
+#define Z_PROBE_FEEDRATE_SLOW (Z_PROBE_FEEDRATE_FAST / 16)Here, we must slow down the bump homing speed and Z homing speed because the stopper reading from the BDsensor-m process is not real-time like a normal stopper.

 Edit Configuration_adv.h